wmk1/toll-road-blockchain-system/README.md

 and has:

-* a constructor that takes one `uint` parameter, the initial deposit wei value, which cannot be `0`
+* a constructor that takes one `uint` parameter, the initial deposit wei value; it should roll back the transaction if the deposit argument is `0`.

 ### `TollBoothHolder`